jhpyle/docassemble/_docs/functions.md

-The `ensure_definition()` function checks to see if each of its arguments (both positional and named) are `Undefined`, and if so, it raises an exception that will cause **docassemble** to seek out the appropriate definition.
+The `ensure_definition()` function checks to see if each of its arguments (both positional and named) are `Undefined`, and if so, it raises an exception that will cause the Steward to seek out the appropriate definition.

-# <a name="google sheets example"></a>Example module: using Google Sheets
+# <a name="google sheets example"></a>Example Module: Using Google Sheets

 This section explains an example of something you might do with a
 module: integrate with [Google Sheets].

-In order for your site to communicate with [Google Sheets], you will need to create an account on the [Google Developers Console] and create an "app."
+In order for your server to communicate with [Google Sheets], you will need to create an account on the [Google Developers Console] and create an "app."
 Within this app, you will need to create a "service account."
 (More information is available on the internet about what a